TGDivy/TGDivy/README.md

 ## 💬🌞

-> A mistake is only an error, it becomes a mistake when you fail to correct it. ~ John Lennon
+> Today is plenty; right now is enough.
+Tomorrow will come in good time.
+Until it does, live the depth of now. ~ Ralph Marston

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )